oerich/EDA397/README.md

-# Agile Development Processes - lp4, vt2013
+# Agile Development Processes - lp4, vt2014

-Exam review 2 will be held on Oct 8, 12:00-13:00 in Jupiter 400 (where you had the customer proxy meetings).
+First meeting is on March-18, 13:15, Room J121.
+Looking forward to meet you there!

+Last update: 2014-02-28

 ## Course Description
-Software remains malleable, often illogical, and incomplete forever. *Sequential approaches* to software development, such as the *waterfall model*, assumes that it is possible to take every single variable that could affect a project into account beforehand.
-Considerable effort is spent to identify risks, plan mitigation, and what consequences these may have.
-From a traditional product perspective, this can be compared to creating an assembly line to produce software.
+Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto:

+- Individuals and interactions is valued more than processes and tools
+- Working software is valued more than comprehensive documentation
+- Customer collaboration is valued more than contract negotiation
+- Responding to change is valued more than following a plan

-Given the nature of software, is it really feasible to identify all variables beforehand? *Iterative and incremental approaches* accepts that changes are inevitable and integrates change management into the development process. *Agile approaches* promotes iterative and incremental development by using a very tight *design-code-test* cycle.
-If we again use a traditional product perspective, this can be compared to new product development.
+At the core of these principles it the realization that changes are inevitable and the conclusion that change management needs to be integrated into the development process. *Agile approaches* promotes iterative and incremental development by using a very tight *design-code-test* cycle.

-In this course you will teach you how to design and develop software, and to manage projects, using these agile principles:
+In this interactive course we will explore together how to apply these agile principles to develop software and manage projects.

-- The customer is a part of the development team Incremental development
-- The developer should not be hindered by the process
-- Embrace changes
-- Continues refactoring (restructuring) of the design

-After passing the course, you will be able to lead agile projects, work without a detail schedule, use test driven development, refactor programs, be part of a programming pair, and much more.
+After passing the course, you will be able to lead agile projects, use test driven development, refactor programs, be part of a programming pair, and much more.

 ## Teachers

-- Morgan Ericsson (ME), ext 6075, room J423, morgan.ericsson@chalmers.se (examiner and lecturer)
+- Eric Knauss (EK), ext 1080, room J480, eric.knauss@cse.gu.se (examiner and lecturer)
 - Emil Alégroth (EA), emil.alegroth@chalmers.se, (teaching assistant)

 ## Student representatives

-- Luis Arce González, arce@student.chalmers.se
-- Magaly Anjom, magaly@student.chalmers.se
-- Andreas Andersson, andander@student.chalmers.se
-- Fredrik Axelsson, freaxel@student.chalmers.se
-- Maciej Krzysztof Makarewicz, maciejk@student.chalmers.se
+To be announced.

 ## Course Litteratur